 If you suspect your loved one with Alzheimer’s or dementia also suffers from depression, your first step is to discuss the issue with your loved one and with their primary doctor.
 If necessary, take your loved one to see a doctor or geriatric psychiatrist for treatment, which may include a prescription for antidepressants and/or talk therapy.

-Jackson Creek Senior Living offers all-inclusive memory care apartments that feature access to meals, medication management, community amenities and services and customized care plans, determined for each resident prior to move-in.
-Call us at 719-259-1331 if you need help determining the best memory care option for your loved one.
+Jackson Creek Senior Living offers all-inclusive memory support apartments that feature access to meals, medication management, community amenities and services and customized care plans, determined for each resident prior to move-in.
+Call us at 719-259-1331 if you need help determining the best memory support option for your loved one.